Rosine Just (Jung) & Jakob Just![]()

 Geelong Advertiser June 5 1874 reported "The annual dinner of the Geelong Vingrowers Association is to be held this evening at the Swiss restaurant, James - street, when Madame Just will doubtless be able to show her cuisine can produce a banquet worthy of such an occasion".

-Daryl Sefton, grandson of Pauline Sefton (Just), with wife Nini, revived the Geelong industry after 1966.
+Daryl Sefton, grandson of Pauline Sefton (Just), with wife Nini, in 1966 commenced the revival of the Geelong industry.

 A booklet by Lorraine Phelan The Geelong Swiss (Geelong Family History Group Inc 1995) includes entries on Jakob Just, Emile Just and families.
 There are also some references to the Just family in the W.J.
 Morrow Index (microfilm at State Lib Vic) to The Geelong Advertiser 1874, 1880-1.
-More generally, see also, Susanne Wegmann The Swiss in Australia (Rüegger, Switzerland, 1989).
-Many Swiss from canton Ticino, southern Switzerland (Svizzera), came to Australia about that time.
+Generally, see also, Susanne Wegmann The Swiss in Australia (Rüegger, Switzerland, 1989).
+Also many Swiss from canton Ticino, southern Switzerland (Svizzera), came to Australia about that time.

 |